trpc-group/trpc-cpp/docs/en/quick_start.md

 Now let's see how to add a new RPC method to update the server program for the client to call.

-Currently, the service provided by our tRPC-Cpp is implemented using the protocol buffers IDL definition.
+Currently, the service provided by our tRPC-Cpp is implemented using the Protobuf IDL definition.
 Both the server and client stubs have a SayHello() RPC method, which obtains the HelloRequest parameter from the client and returns a HelloReply from the server, and the method's It is defined as follows:

 ```protobuf
 syntax = "proto3";